Top 10 JavaScript Array Methods Every Web Developer Must Know

 1. some( )

-In case the developers deliver a ‘this argument (thisArg)’ parameter to some( ) method, then this method will use the parameter as ‘this’ value of the callback.
-In other cases, the ‘this’ value will depend on the undefined values and the regular rules that find the ‘this’ in a function.
+If the developers deliver a 'this argument (thisArg)' parameter to some( ) method, then this method will use the parameter as 'this' value of the callback.
+In other cases, the 'this' value will depend on the undefined values and the regular rules that find the 'this' in a function.

 Here is how a some( ) method is carried out: